plannies-mate/plannies-deploy/IMPLEMENTATION.md

     - Ansible copies assets directly
     - Themed content copied from tmp/build/
     - Maintains separation between raw and themed content in the repos (themed content is not committed to git)

+#### Theme Notes

+- Uses Font Awesome icons via CDN
+- Uses Topography pattern from heropatterns.com for subtle background texture
+- Uses Green and gold Australian color scheme
+- Landing page is a clean bold design with a splash of fun, whilst being informative
+- Everything else continues the theme but is focused on being useful to me and my fellow co-workers
+- Whimsical Aussie wording and phrasing, with the typical Aussie not taking ourselves too seriously
+    - Despite this, Usefulness and clarity is TOP priority

 ### Security Implementation